xflr6/graphviz/docs/existing_files.rst

     :meth:`.Source.save`, :meth:`.Source.render`, and :meth:`.Source.view`,
     wrote the content read into source back into the file.
-    It was advised to use :func:`graphviz.render` and :func:`graphviz.view` to directly work on files if the superflous saving needed to be avoided.
+    It was advised to use :func:`graphviz.render` and :func:`graphviz.view` to directly work on files if the superfluous saving needed to be avoided.

 .. include:: _links.rst